WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

 WebAuthn is a specification for a JavaScript API that enables FIDO Authentication in the browser.
 The architecture resembles **DID Auth Architecture 6** in this paper.

 In WebAuthn, a _relying party_ associates a public key with an _identity owner_ during a registration process.
-In subsequent login processes, the _identity owner_ proves control over that same public key.
+In subsequent login processes, the _identity owner_ proves control of that same public key.
 Different public keys can be used for different _relying parties_ based on an "origin".

-**WebAuthn Registration:** `Register(Account, Origin)` **WebAuthn Registration Response :** `RegisterResponse(PublicKeyCredential, Attestation, Origin)` **WebAuthn Login:** `Sign(Challenge, Origin)` **WebAuthn Login Response:** `SignResponse(SignedChallenge, Origin)`
+**WebAuthn Registration:** `Register(Account, Origin)`

+**WebAuthn Registration Response:** `RegisterResponse(PublicKeyCredential, Attestation, Origin)`

+**WebAuthn Login:** `Sign(Challenge, Origin)`

+**WebAuthn Login Response:** `SignResponse(SignedChallenge, Origin)`

-In order to adapt WebAuthn to support DIDs, a _relying party_ should associate DIDs rather than public keys with _identity owners_ (use a "DIDCredential" instead of a "PublicKeyCredential").
+In order to adapt WebAuthn to support DIDs, a _relying party_ should associate DIDs rather than public keys with _identity owners_ (by using a `DIDCredential` instead of a `PublicKeyCredential`).
 During the login process, the _identity owner_ includes their DID in the login response, which the _relying party_ uses to look up the current public key from the DID Document.

 **WebAuthn+DID Registration:** `Register(Account, Origin)`

 **WebAuthn+DID Registration Response:** `RegisterResponse(DIDCredential, Attestation, Origin)`

 **WebAuthn+DID Login:** `Sign(Challenge, Origin)`

 **WebAuthn+DID Login Response:** `SignResponse(DID, SignedChallenge, Origin)`

 Additional Notes: